mooxphp/moox/packages/sync/README.md

 ### SyncService

-The `SyncService` uses the `PlatformRelationService` to determine if a model should be synced with a target platform.
+The `SyncService` syncs the data given from the source platform, if set in the Sync, uses the `PlatformRelationService` to determine if a model should be synced with a target platform.

 ## Implementing